zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver02.md

    [Method 5](../Methods.md##method-5-obtain-the-name-server-address-records-from-child),
    and do recursive lookups for the name servers that are out of bailiwick.
-3. Send a DNS query to each name server IP address querying the SOA record of the domain name with the DO bit set and a payload size ("bufsize") set to 512.
+3. Send a DNS query to each name server IP address querying the SOA record of the domain name with EDNS0 option of payload size ("bufsize") set to 512.
 4. If any answer from step 2 contains a FORMERR RCODE this test case fails.
-5. If the answer does not containt an OPT RR with EDNS version 0, this test case fails.
+5. If the answer does not contain an OPT RR with EDNS version 0, this test case fails.

 ### Outcome(s)